danielwe/vim-nvtags/README.md

   Like `:NT`, but extracts the prefilled fzf query from the current line, like `:NVTagsHere`.
 * For finding files that link to or mention the current file:
   * `NVBacklinks[!]`:
   Starts an interactive fzf search over lines that contain a markdown link to the current file.
-Note that this assumes that the name of the current file is unique in the directory trees given in `g:nv_search_paths`, otherwise links to files with the same name in other directories will turn up as false positives (ensuring that the links actually point to the current file isn't worth the logical complexity).
+More precisely, matching lines are lines with a link to a file of the same name regardless of path/directory, so false positives can occur if the name of the current file is not unique or there exist links to nonexistent files (ensuring that the links actually point to the current file isn't worth the logical complexity).

   * `NVMentions[!]`:
   Starts an interactive fzf search over lines that contain the title of the current file.
 The title is taken to be the content of the first H1 ATX heading in the file, i.e., the first line starting with `# `.